Skip to main content

 The Ocean - A Poem by Noah

-A fishbowl photo from 2009.
-Bethany and Noah, seven and one year-old respectively, year 2007.
-Year 2007, when I was "21" and Noah was one year-old.
-Ha!
-Happy birthday, Noah Bear😍 Last year, on the same month of July, our family went to a dinosaur museum in Moscow to celebrate our Noah's 10th birthday.
-It was a dream come true for him, a decade-long wait had been over.
-How time flies around here and now he turns 21 11!
-He is our boy from the wild and below is a poem to prove it just in case you can't tell.
-He's into poems lately.
+Last year, during the same month of July, our family went to a dinosaur museum in Moscow to celebrate our Noah's 10th birthday.
+It was a dream come true for him; a decade-long wait was over.
+How time flies around here, and now he turns 21 11!
+He is our boy from the wild, and below is a poem to prove it, just in case you can't tell.
+He's been into poems lately.
 And I guess too much rain in the Philippines lately has been making him write poems to curtail the boredom that's starting to seep in.
-The Ocean By Noah Isaiah The deep, deep ocean Dark and blue Is teeming with life You never knew Underneath this world You will hear The call of a Whale That is near Its scars, visible From the fight with a Squid And it is gone In its stomach, it is hi...
+The Ocean By Noah Isaiah The deep, deep ocean, Dark and blue, Is teeming with life You never knew.
+Underneath this world, You will hear The call of a Whale That is near.
+Its scars, visible From the fight with a Squid, And it is gone; In its stomach, it is hid.
+Millions of plankton Lurking around Is one of the most beautiful things You have ever found.
+As you ascend, you see a fin— A Shark!
+Its face, a dreadful grin.
+As you swim away, you see a fleet; This made the hungry Shark fe...

 Welcome Home - A Poem by Noah